tus/tus-resumable-upload-protocol/README.md

 ```

 In this case, the upload succeeded.
 However, if there had been a network error
-during the `PUT` request, the client could have also resumed this upload:
+, the client could have also resumed this upload:

 **Request:**

 ```
 HEAD /files/24e533e02ec3bc40c387f1a0e460e216 HTTP/1.1
 Host: tus.example.org
+Content-Length: 0
 ```
 ```
 [empty body]